-The results in Section 2.1.2, 2.2.2, and 2.3.2 show the probability that the TR for relative accuracy and stability are met for each product.
-For CH_4 , the OCFP and OCPR products show a very high likelihood that these requirements are met.
-However, the CO_2 product does not appear to fully meet the accuracy criterion, though it manages to meet the stability criterion.
+The results in Section 2.1.2, 2.2.2, and 2.3.2 show the probability that the TR for relative accuracy and linear bias trend (stability) are met for each product.
+For CH4, the OCFP and OCPR products show a very high likelihood that these requirements are met.
+However, the CO2 product shows a low probability of meeting the relative accuracy requirement (35 or 53% depending on the co-location criterion, see Tables 8-9), though it manages to meet the linear bias trend stability requirement.
+All products have difficulties meeting the year-to-year stability requirement.